What's On This Page

 Yeast infection

-Black seed oil contains a substance called thymoquinone, which has been found to reduce the number of yeast infections.
-This could be due to the anti-fungal properties or because it reduces inflammation.
+Black seed oil contains thymoquinone, which has been found to reduce the number of yeast infections.
+This could be due to its anti-fungal properties or because it reduces inflammation.

 Black seeds contain oleuropein, an antioxidant that helps protect against cell damage caused by free radicals.
 Studies have shown that black seed oil may help:

 Black seed oil may help protect against many forms of cancer.
 Antioxidants in the black seed oil called thymoquinone and carvacrol may be responsible for this protection.
 Carvacrol has been shown to help kill cancer cells and slow cancer cells’ growth in laboratory studies.
-Some research suggests that black seed oil may help prevent two forms of skin cancer, basal cell carcinoma, and squamous cell carcinoma.
+Some research suggests that black seed oil may help prevent two forms of skin cancer: basal and squamous.
 Some preliminary research suggests that black seed oil might work against brain tumours.

 Skin disorder

-Black cumin has been used in the treatment of a skin disease called psoriasis and may be effective for the treatment of acne.
+Black cumin has been used to treat a skin disease called psoriasis and may be effective for treating acne.

 Alzheimer’s disease